INTRODUCTION

 1. Pre-test

-Before doing treatment, the writer took total sampling that test consist of 15 items, it will intend to see the students prior knowledge on reading comprehension.
+doing treatment, the writer took total sampling that test consist of 15

 The procedures of pre-test as follows: